tiagofilipe12/pATLAS/docs/graph.md

 At the middle of these 6 buttons there are two buttons that control the zooming level, a zoom in button and a zoom out button.

+### Center graph

+Button that centers the graph on the node with more links currently displayed.
+This is particularly useful if you lost track of the cloud of plasmids.

 ### Arrow buttons